Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 `commercetools-adyen-integration` supports multi-tenancy to serve multiple Adyen merchant accounts/commercetools projects with one application instance.
 This architectural style leverages sharing and scalability to provide cost-efficient hosting.

-In order for `commercetools-adyen-integration` to know which project it should communicate with, this information must be provided.
-Payment object must contain the following 2 custom fields:
+In order for `commercetools-adyen-integration` to know which project and merchant account it should communicate with, so `adyenMerchantAccount` and `commercetoolsProjectKey` custom fields must be provided on payment creation.

-- Provide merchantAccount as a custom field called `adyenMerchantAccount` on create payment.
-- Provide commercetools project key as a custom field called `commercetoolsProjectKey` on create payment.

-In case any of those fields are not provided, payment creation will be rejected.

 > `commercetoolsProjectKey` is passed to Adyen using the field [`metadata.commercetoolsProjectKey`](https://docs.adyen.com/api-explorer/#/CheckoutService/v66/post/payments__reqParam_metadata).
-This field is also present in the every notification from Adyen to help with matching the correct commercetools project.
+This field is also present in every notification from Adyen to help with matching the correct commercetools project.

 # Bad Practices